There may have been a church at this site as early as the

 around 416 saints from 1310-1350.
 The design of vegetation spirals below

 The (Nicol˛) Brenzoni Monument of 1426, on your left

-as you enter, combines sculpture of The Resurrection by Nanni di Bartolo,
+as you enter the west door, combines sculpture of The Resurrection by Nanni di Bartolo,

 a Florentine pupil of Donatello, with a fresco of The Annunciation by Pisanello.